PerlFFI/FFI-Platypus/README.md

 Returns an object that is similar to a code reference in that it can be called like one.

-Caveat: many situations require a real code reference, at the price of a performance penalty you can get one like this:
+Caveat: many situations require a real code reference, so at the price of a performance penalty you can get one like this:

     my $function = $ffi->function(...);
     my $coderef = sub { $function->(@_) };